King Abdullah University of Science and Technology: M.S. / Ph.D. Program

-The M.S./Ph.D. program allows students to apply for the Ph.D. program after completing a bachelor’s degree.
+The M.S./Ph.D. program allows students to apply for the Ph.D. program after completing a bachelor's degree.
 The program typically takes four to five years to complete.

 Postgraduate Diploma

-KAUST offers a one year Postgraduate Diploma in Digital Industrial Design, Physical Science and Engineering, and Bioscience.
+KAUST offers a one-year Postgraduate Diploma in Digital Industrial Design, Physical Science and Engineering, and Bioscience.
 Each program is made up of soft skill, experimental, theoretical and entrepreneurship courses as well as a capstone experience.

 Internship programs

 Visiting Student Research Program

-The VSRP is a three to six month internship program available for 3rd/4th year undergraduate or master's students.
+The VSRP is a three to six-month internship program available for 3rd/4th year undergraduate or master's students.
 During the program, students will work under the guidance of KAUST faculty mentors on a current research project.
-Students accepted into the program receive a monthly stiped as well as having their accommodation, health insurance and travel costs covered.
+Students accepted into the program receive a monthly stipend as well as having their accommodation, health insurance and travel costs covered.

 Visiting Student Program

 The Visiting Student Program (VS) is a flexible program allowing 3rd/4th year undergraduate or master's students to work directly with KAUST faculty members.
 Its length can range from a few days to several months.
-Students accepted into the program normally receive a monthly stiped as well as having their accommodation, health insurance and travel costs covered.
+Students accepted into the program normally receive a monthly stipend as well as having their accommodation, health insurance and travel costs covered.